ksravikumar2005/scenarios/MongoDB-Ops-Manager/step3.md

- Lets simulate a failure  by shutting down the docker service on Host02 by entering the below commannd on the terminal of host02

-systemctl stop docker

-Verify the docker service is stopped on Host02

- `docker ps`{{execute HOST2}}

-Now, lets verify the status of our mongo services
+Now, its time for us to bring up the ops manager container

+View the contents of the docker-stack-opsmanager.yml file and you will see a service opsmanager  defined.

+`cat docker-stack-opsmanager.yml`{{execute HOST1}}

+Deploy these services to the docker swarm using the command below

+`docker stack deploy -c docker-stack-opsmanager.yml opsmanager`{{execute HOST1}}

+To view the staus of the deployed services, use the command

- `docker stack ps mongodb`{{execute HOST1}}
+`docker stack ps opsmanager`{{execute HOST1}}

-Give it a few seconds and verify again
+Initiall, all the services will be seen in "Preparing.." state, Wait for a few seconds as the specified OpsManager image is being downloaded to the node.

+Try again:

- `sleep 15; docker stack ps mongodb`{{execute HOST1}}
+`docker stack ps opsmanager`{{execute HOST1}}

+This will display on which node each service is currently running.

+To verify the mongo containers on each node, execute the below command.

+`docker ps`{{execute HOST01}}
+`docker ps`{{execute HOST02}}